MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamScheduleSchedulingGroup.md

 # Remove-MgBetaGroupTeamScheduleSchedulingGroup

 ## SYNOPSIS
-Mark a schedulingGroup as inactive by setting its isActive property.This method does not remove the schedulingGroup from the schedule.
+Mark a schedulingGroup as inactive by setting its isActive property.\nThis method does not remove the schedulingGroup from the schedule.
 Existing shift instances assigned to the scheduling group remain part of the group.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Teams/Remove-MgGroupTeamScheduleSchedulingGroup?view=graph-powershell-1.0)

 ## SYNTAX